 - Know the economic importance of services.
 They know how service delivery differs from manufacturing.

 - Know the co-creation of value and the fundamentals of Service Dominant Logic as paradigms for understanding services.

-- Are able to describe a service both from the perspective of a customer (perceived value) as well as from the perspective of a provider (value generation)
+- Are able to describe a service both from the perspective of a customer (value creation, perceived value) as well as from the perspective of a provider (value capture)

 - Are familiar with the most important operational challenges of a service provider.
 They are able to apply important service-specific models of Operations Management.

 - Understand the principles of service science and are able to generate and assess new service models